Ficken's last-play FG lifts Jets over Dolphins

 New York was without two Pro Bowl players -- safety Jamal Adams and running back Le'Veon Bell -- as well as three other starters (right tackle Chuma Edoga and cornerbacks Brian Poole and Arthur Maulet).
 In addition, standout tight end Ryan Griffin suffered a sprained ankle in the first half and didn't return.

-Miami's top wide receiver, DeVante Parker, went into concussion protocol in the first half and did not return.
+Miami's top wide receiver, DeVante Parker, went into concussion protocol in the first half and did not return, either.
 Miami, despite starting the drive at its 4-yard line, scored on its first possession.
-The Dolphins went 92 yards in 16 plays, eating 8:11 on the clock before settling for Sanders' 22-yard field goal.
+The Dolphins went 92 yards in 16 plays, eating 8:11 off the clock before settling for Sanders' 22-yard field goal.

 New York took a 6-3 second-quarter lead when Darnold scrambled and hit an open Robby Anderson in the middle of the field for a 26-yard touchdown pass.
 Ficken missed the extra point after a low snap was bobbled.
 The Jets extended their lead to 9-3 on Ficken's 37-yard field goal.
 That was set up by Nate Hairston's interception on a ball that he essentially won in a wrestling match with receiver Allen Hurns.